 Any student in this course who has a disability that prevents the fullest expression of abilities should contact the instructor as soon as possible to discuss accommodations.

-Students seeking accommodations must first provide documentation of needed accommodations to the Accessibility Resource Center (ARC) located in Eder Hall, Suite 203.
+Students seeking accommodations should submit a request to the Accessibility Resource Center (ARC) at http://griff.vn/ADARequest.
+The ARC is located in Blum Union, Room 234.
 Once accommodations have been approved by the ARC, students are responsible for notifying their instructors of those accommodations.
-This should be done within the first two weeks of classes.
+This should be done within the first two weeks of classes of each academic year.
 Accommodations are not retroactive.

 HARASSMENT, DISCRIMINATION AND SEXUAL MISCONDUCT:

 Consistent with its mission, Missouri Western seeks to assure all community members learn and work in a welcoming and inclusive environment.
-Title VII, Title IX and University policy prohibit harassment, discrimination and sexual misconduct.
-Missouri Western encourages anyone experiencing harassment, discrimination or sexual misconduct to talk to someone from the Campus and Local Resources list found in the Student Handbook about what happened so they can get the support they need and Missouri Western can respond appropriately.
+Title VII, Title IX, and University policy prohibit harassment, discrimination, and sexual misconduct.
+Missouri Western encourages anyone experiencing harassment, discrimination or sexual misconduct to talk to someone from the Campus and Local Resources list found in the University Policies and Procedures about what happened so they can get the support they need and Missouri Western can respond appropriately.

-There are both confidential and non-confidential resources and reporting options available to you.
-Missouri Western is legally obligated to respond to reports of sexual misconduct, and therefore we cannot guarantee the confidentiality of a report, unless made to a confidential resource.
+Missouri Western is legally obligated to respond to reports of sexual misconduct.
 Responses may vary from support services to formal investigations.
+Confidentiality of a report cannot be guaranteed unless made to a confidential resource.
 As a faculty member, I am required to report incidents of sexual misconduct and thus cannot guarantee confidentiality.
 I must provide our Title IX coordinator with relevant details such as the names of those involved in the incident.
-For more information about policies and resources or reporting options, please visit the following website: https://www.missouriwestern.edu/titleix/sexual-misconduct-policy/
+For more information about policies and resources or reporting options, please visit the following website: https://www.missouriwestern.edu/student-services/titleix/

-Students have received information via email regarding training regarding Title IX.
+Students receive information via email regarding required education and training on important Title IX issues and regulations.
 Student employees may have additional required training.
 Please follow the link in the email sent to your MWSU student account to complete the training.
-Students who do not complete the training will receive a hold on their account, prohibiting future semester enrollment until the training is complete.
-These training courses will ensure that all students are appropriately educated about these important regulations.
+Students who do not complete the training will receive a hold on their account, preventing future semester enrollment until the training is complete.

 CLASSROOM RECORDER POLICY: